Cercis canadensis ‘Forest Pansy’

 Cercis canadensis ‘Forest Pansy’ is a member of the Caesalpiniaceae family and can be found on the American Bank.

-It is an easy plant to grow in both sun or part shade, has no particular soil preference and will respond to hard pruning in late winter.
-Prune to keep it in the space allocated for it and it will produce bountiful new foliage.
-It is also fully hardy.
+Fully hardy, this is an easy plant to grow in both sun or part shade, it has no particular soil preference and will respond to hard pruning in late winter.
+Prune to keep it within the space allocated for it and it will produce bountiful new foliage.